strapi/documentation/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

 - Single types are content-types that can only manage one entry.
 - Components are a data structure that can be used in multiple collection types and single types.

-All 3 are displayed as categories in the left side of the Content-Type Builder interface.
+All 3 are displayed as categories in the subnavigation of the Content-Type Builder.
 In each category are listed all content-types and components that have already been created.

-From each category of the Content-Type Builder, it is possible to:
+From each category of the Content-Type Builder subnavigation, it is possible to:

 - click on an existing content-type or component to access it and edit it (see [Managing content-types](/user-docs/latest/content-types-builder/managing-content-types.md)),
 - or create a new content-type or component (see [Creating content-types](/user-docs/latest/content-types-builder/creating-new-content-type.md)).